AP Top 25: Washington into top 5 for 1st time in 6 years. Air Force ranked for 1st time since 2019

 No. 17 Tennessee at No. 11 Alabama.
 Consecutive seasons with both teams ranked for the Third Saturday in October rivalry.
 That hasn't happened since 1995-96.

 No. 16 Duke at No. 4 Florida State.
-Only two ranked meeting previously and the Seminoles won them both by a combined 77 points.
+Only two ranked meetings previously and the Seminoles won them both by a combined 77 points.

 No. 14 Utah at No. 18 USC.
 Third straight meeting with both teams ranked after the Utes won both last year to take the Pac-12 title.